-Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Greenhouse gas impact Monetise and quantify by track length, lateral tracks, the number of air traffic movements, la any changes to the track length or lateral flight paths of aircraft arriving 2015 and 2017), nor will it involve any increase in the number of air 3.2° RNAV SSA had 'no adverse impact on the daily operation' are increase in aircraft holding will arise as a result of the implementation.
-In terms of carbon emissions, the implications of use of a steeper VF a shallower 3.0° VPA.
-The differences in fuel burn are dictated by dison approach.
-With a steeper VPA, the level of thrust required by an aircraft on find and reduced carbon emissions.
-The lower thrust requirement for a Koenig and Schubert, 2011) .
-To provide an example of this, an approach to Heathrouthe EUROCONTROL BADA Aircraft Performance Model as Implem A320 is the most common aircraft variant in operation at Heathrow's same validated aircraft approach profiles used to support the noise at the model predicts that for a simulated approach that there is a 1.3% for an aircraft on a 3.2° VPA compared to using a 3.0° VPA.
-This results are tracked as a simulated approach that there is a 1.3% for an aircraft on a 3.2° VPA compared to using a 3.0° VPA.
-This results are tracked as a simulated approach that there is a 1.3% for an aircraft on a 3.2° VPA compared to using a 3.0° VPA.
-This results are tracked as a simulated approach that there is a 1.3% for an aircraft on a 3.2° VPA compared to using a 3.0° VPA. ustion of aviation fuel.
+Impact Level of Analysis Permanently adopt Option B2 Slightly Steeper 3.2° RNAV Approaches Revert to Option B1 All aircraft operate 3.0° approaches Greenhouse gas impact Description: CAP1616 Appendix B sets out detailed guidance on the impacts.
+The greatest effect on climate change from aviation is emis e assessment of noise, carbon, air quality and other environmental sions of carbon dioxide (CO 2 ).
+Assessment: Emissions of greenhouse gases arise from the combiby track length, lateral tracks, the number of air traffic movements, la any changes to the track length or lateral flight paths of aircraft arrivi 2015 and 2017), nor will it involve any increase in the number of air 3.2° RNAV SSA had 'no adverse impact on the daily operation' an increase in aircraft holding will arise as a result of the implementation ustion of aviation fuel.
 Rate of aviation fuel combustion is influenced anding rate, aircraft holding and thrust.
-The SSA ACP will not involve ing at Heathrow (as evidenced by the flight trials conducted between traffic movements.
-It was further reported that during the flight trials and 'no impact' on Heathrow airport's landing rate, indicating that no in of 3.2° RNAV SAA arrivals.
-PA of 3.2° relate to the relative fuel burn of aircraft compared to using differences in engine thrust required to help stabilise the aircraft whilst all approach is slightly lower, which in turn leads to reduced fuel burn 3.2° VPA vs a 3.0° VPA has been evidenced in other studies (e.g. ow airport has been simulated for the Airbus A320 using mented within the Aviation Environmental Design Tool version 3b.
+The SSA ACP will not involve ng at Heathrow (as evidenced by the flight trials conducted between traffic movements.
+It was further reported that during the flight trials ind 'no impact' on Heathrow airport's landing rate, indicating that no in of 3.2° RNAV SAA arrivals.
+Monetise and quantify In terms of carbon emissions, the implications of use of a steeper VP a shallower $3.0^{\circ}$ VPA.
+The differences in fuel burn are dictated by di on approach.
+PA of $3.2^{\circ}$ relate to the relative fuel burn of aircraft compared to using fferences in engine thrust required to help stabilise the aircraft whilst With a steeper VPA, the level of thrust required by an aircraft on fina and reduced carbon emissions.
+The lower thrust requirement for a Koenig and Schubert, 2011) . al approach is slightly lower, which in turn leads to reduced fuel burn $3.2^{\circ}$ VPA vs a $3.0^{\circ}$ VPA has been evidenced in other studies (e.g. To provide an example of this, an approach to Heathron the EUROCONTROL BADA Aircraft Performance Model as Implem A320 is the most common aircraft variant in operation at Heathrow A same validated aircraft approach profiles used to support the noise a w airport has been simulated for the Airbus A320 using nented within the Aviation Environmental Design Tool version 3b.
 The Airport.
 The BADA Aircraft Performance model used is based on the assessment work.
-The reduction in average engine thrust between 10,000ft and touchdown results in a 3% reduction in fuel burn and therefore a 3% reduction in purpose and the steeper 3.2° VPA on engine thrust variant, the effect of the steeper 3.2° VPA on engine
+The model predicts that for a simulated approach that there is a $1.3\%$ for an aircraft on a $3.2^{\circ}$ VPA compared to using a $3.0^{\circ}$ VPA.
+This recarbon emissions.
+Although the modelling focuses upon a single co thrust and fuel burn is likely to be similar for other aircraft variants or reduction in average engine thrust between 10,000ft and touchdown esults in a 3% reduction in fuel burn and therefore a 3% reduction in mmon aircraft variant, the effect of the steeper 3.2° VPA on engine approach to Heathrow airport.

 &lt;sup>10 Koenig R. and Schubert E., (2011) AIAC14 Fourteenth Australian International Aerospace Congress On the Influences of an Increased ILS Glide Slope on Noise Impact, Fuel Consumption and Landing Approach Operation.
 EUROCONTROL, (2011) Base of Aircraft Data Aircraft Performance Model version 3.9.